deanna-stover/coursesCNU/2022/idst270fall2022/twine.md

 _____

+## Evaluation

+You will receive the grade you choose *if* you have completed the appropriate brackets *successfully*, meaning that you have followed the directions for each section.
+So, images must work (and have Alt Text) to get credit for them, the abstract must be between 250-300 words and discuss both the game and its significance/purpose to be included, etc. So, essentially, you are being graded based on completion, but each of these components must be complete and working to count towards Your Path.

+_____

 ## Late Work

 I will be subtracting 5 points for every day your assignment is late unless you've been been given an extension.